 - The average length of long-term care needed is about 2.2 years for men and 3.7 years for women.

-- About 20% of people reaching age 65 are expected to require long-term care for 5 years or longer.
+- About 20% of people reaching age 65 are expected to require long-term care for five years or longer.

 If you add up those numbers, you'll quickly see how financially devastating the costs of long-term care in North Carolina can be to families.
 So how do most people afford such long-term care?
 Through a combination of long-term care insurance, paying out of pocket, Medicaid, and other public assistance programs.